Skip to content

 Topics

 A topic is a session.
-Every command an AI sends through String is directed at a specific topic — a file, a web tab, or an app instance.
+Every command an AI sends through String is directed at a specific topic — a free-form tab, an installed app, a shell session, or a hub aggregator.
 Each topic maintains its own state independently.

 When AI works through String, it doesn’t operate in a single global context.
 It works with topics — isolated units that each hold their own history, current location, and state.